averaeth26/Senior-Seminar-Avera/README.md

 1/24/24: <br>
 Today, I worked on sorting the classes into their optimal timeslots in order to minimize the number of conflicts between courses, but I ran into some technical difficulties and wasn't able to get it fully working.

+1/26/24: <br>
+Today, I finished the class sorting program and generated a schedule of class blocks.
+This function isn't perfect yet, but I wll continue to improve it as I develop the program.